ryanburden/berkeley-mids-notes/fall-2025/intro-programming/unit5-functions/unit5-lectures.md

 - In sqrt at Line 8

 - In stacks, you can only add one item to the top of the stack, or remove one item from the top of the stack

+The Stack Trace
+- shows you the call/execution stack and goes through it

+Value of functions
+- Decomposition
+- Modularity
+    - flexible, reusable, readable
+- Abstraction
+    - hide implementation details
+    - create layers for low-level and high-level tasks

+Namespaces